 -Spanish for adults in Continuing Education

 In my classes, I like to incorporate hands-on activities.
 For example, in SPAN 140, we recreated an art installation by Monica Mayer within the four walls of the classroom.
-Using pink sticky notes, students wrote their reactions to prompts related to violence against women and placed them on the blackboard, which was our improvised "clothesline."
-In the SPAN 148 course on Spanish culture, I asked students to use critical thinking skills to connect two events separated by 45 years and list on the blackboard all the events that led from one to the other.
+Using pink sticky notes, students wrote their reactions to prompts related to violence against women and placed them on the blackboard, which was our improvised "clothesline" (see picture below).

 In the past, I also collaborated in the creation of one of the first Open Educational Resources, while working on my Ph.D. at the University of Texas at Austin.
 In the future, I am planning to collaborate in the creation of an OER for Spanish here at Yale.

-Something that contributed to my teaching experience was the amazing opportunity to work part time at various community colleges and universities, which exposed me to a wide variety of student profiles.
+Something that contributed to my teaching experience was the amazing opportunity to work part time at various community colleges and private and public universities, which exposed me to a wide variety of student profiles.

-The experience of working as the coordinator of SPAN 110 here at Yale (and other courses in California) from 2008 to 2021 also allowed me to grow as a professional and delve into the process of curriculum development.
-It enhanced my organizational and group management skills.
+The experience of working as the coordinator of SPAN 110 here at Yale from 2008 to 2021 also allowed me to grow as a professional and explore the process of curriculum development.
+This position enhanced my organizational and group management skills.
 My colleagues even nominated me for the Yale Linda Lorimer Teaching Award for Distinguished Services, as evidence of their appreciation and respect.